-Maximum Benefit
+Plan Maximum

 There are Limitations on how much we will pay for claims during your Benefit Period for Adult Members.
-The plan maximum is shown on your Plan Overview.
-You are responsible for paying costs above the annual maximum directly to your Dentist.
+The Plan Maximum is shown on your Plan Overview.
+You are responsible for paying costs above the annual Plan Maximum directly to your Dentist.

-There is no annual maximum for your children on the pediatric plan under this Policy.
+There is no annual Plan Maximum for covered Pediatric (Kids) Benefits under this Policy.